finos/legend-engine/legend-engine-pure/legend-engine-pure-ide/legend-engine-pure-ide-light-http-server/README.md

 under this folder will be loaded as mutable *and* all its required dependencies too.
 All other modules will be loaded via the class loader mechanism (and hence not editable).

+The pathPatternsToExclude property specifies a glob pattern of paths to ignore when searching directories for code repositories.
+The example config excludes any paths containing archetype-resources and target.

 #### Specifying required repositories to load